AndreJorgeLopes/taste.io-ratings-scraper/README.md

    ```bash
    python scraper.py
    ```
-3. Try to import the json into the importer on their website manually or run the auto importer script:
+3. Try to import the JSON into the importer on their website manually or run the auto importer script:
    ```bash
    python importer.py
    ```

 The scraper script will create a JSON file containing your ratings in the Simkl backup format.
-Subsequent runs will use cached API responses when available.
+Subsequent runs will use cached API responses when available (unless the cache expires or is deleted).
+Failed Simkl ID lookups will be saved to `failed_lookups.json` for manual review.

+If enabled, watched episodes for TV shows will be exported to `watched_episodes.json` for use with the Simkl importer.

 The import script will import the ratings from the JSON file into your Simkl account by chunking them into ratings after sorting them.